 - In The Cocoanuts, The Marx Brothers' first released film, Chico and Harpo check in with an empty suitcase.
 "That's all right, we fill it before we leave."

-- In Kill List, the hitmen peruse the toiletries in their hotel room and decide to pack them all up to take home, showing that their lives are pretty unglamorous.
+- In Kill List, the hitmen peruse the toiletries in all their hotel rooms to take back home, showing that their lives are pretty unglamorous.

 - Upstream Color: Jeff is allowed to dine in the kitchen of a hotel due to business connections, but he and Kris also help themselves to some toiletries while giggling.